-Instead of burning valuable calories searching for food that's scarce, it's more efficient to sleep until the food becomes available again.
+Instead of burning valuable calories searching for food that's scarce, it's more efficient to sleep in their den until the food becomes available again.

 If you live in a climate that stays relatively warm during the winter, chances are you will see raccoons year round.
-Since they can successfully find food in these warmer climates their is no need to conserve calories.
+Since they can successfully find food in these warmer climates there is no need to conserve calories by hibernating.

-However, even if you live in the cold northern climates there are a few warm nights each year when raccoons leave their dens and search for food.
+However, if you live in the cold northern climates like Michigan or Minnesota, there could only be a few warm nights each winter when raccoons leave their dens and search for food.

 Growing up in northern Michigan my family always raised 'coon hounds.
 There's just something that's captivating about the sport.
 We would train the dogs all year long until "raccoon season" finally arrived.

-So, when asking the question "Do raccoons hibernate?" the quick answer in no.
+So, when asking the question "Do raccoons hibernate?" the quick answer is no.

-However, their behavior is greatly influenced by outside temperatures so depending on where you live you may......or may not see them in the winter.
+However, their behavior (just like any other animal) is greatly influenced by outside temperatures so depending on where you live you may......or may not see them in the winter.